 If, after initial consultation your instructed barrister feels that your case requires a solicitor, they can assist you in finding the appropriate solicitor at no extra cost to you.

-Please complete our “Public Access Enquiry Form” to help us start the process to assist you, once we receive your completed form a member of the team will contact you.
+We request that you complete our “Public Access Enquiry Form”, to allow our barristers to consider your initial enquiry.
+Once we have received your completed form a member of the clerking team will contact you.

 If you are interested in engaging one of our Barristers who is qualified to provide services via the Public Access Scheme please complete the Public Access Barrister request form.
 Once the online form is completed, we will receive this by email.
 It will then be forwarded to the appropriate Barristers to assess whether they can assist on your particular matter.
 If you have specifically asked for a particular Public Access Barrister to look at your matter then the form will be forwarded to that Barrister.
 We will then aim to contact you within a few days to let you know if we can help.

 If you do decide to instruct one of our Barristers under the Public Access Scheme they will require copies of two forms of official identification, for example a driving licence and a recent utility bill or formal identification document identifying residence at an address in the UK.
 If you are acting on behalf of a company, you will be required to produce a certified copy of Certificate of Incorporation, the latest accounts filed at Companies House and evidence that you are authorised to act on behalf of the company.